 “In this randomly selected and nationally representative sample of Medicare beneficiaries and relative to matched control patients, individuals with untreated OSA demonstrated increased HCU and costs across all points of service,” the authors wrote.

 The investigators suggest insurers, legislators, and health system leaders should consider routine screening for sleep apnea in older patients, particularly patients with medical and psychiatric comorbidities.

 Sleep apnea is linked to a number of negative outcomes for patients, including an increased risk of high blood pressure, diabetes, heart disease, stroke and depression.

 Approximately 30 million adults in the US suffer from obstructive sleep apnea.

 A 2016 report commissioned by the American Academy of Sleep Medicine estimated that undiagnosed sleep apnea among U.S. adults costs $149.6 billion annually, projecting an annual cost of nearly $50 billion to diagnose and treat every US adult with sleep apnea.

-, Qinglan Ding, PhD, College of Health and Human Sciences, Purdue University, and Meir Kryger, Division of Pulmonary, Critical Care and Sleep Medicine, Yale New Haven Medical Center, explained that differences in economic burden might be due to the higher rates of comorbidities, such as cardiovascular and obesity and increased health care resources used for psychotherapy or psychoactive drugs.
+In an accompanying editorial, Qinglan Ding, PhD, College of Health and Human Sciences, Purdue University, and Meir Kryger, Division of Pulmonary, Critical Care and Sleep Medicine, Yale New Haven Medical Center, explained that differences in economic burden might be due to the higher rates of comorbidities, such as cardiovascular and obesity and increased health care resources used for psychotherapy or psychoactive drugs.

 “Greater understanding of the economic importance of OSA among older adults is needed because OSA is highly prevalent in adults aged older than 65 years,” the authors wrote.
 “Older adults with OSA also are more likely to have multiple chronic diseases than those without OSA, which likely increase the contact of patients with OSA with the health care system.”